openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ### Drawbacks

-* Whenever there's a change in the IPs or next time to DNS lookup for a DNS name, the additional step of updating the related ``DNSName`` CRs will be executed.
+* Whenever there's a change in the IPs or the next lookup time for a DNS name, the additional step of updating the related ``DNSName`` CRs will be executed.
 This might add some delay to the DNS lookup process.
 However, this will only happen whenever there's a change in the DNS information.